 Taylor house was established in 1997 when the number of girls in the school exceeded the capacity for Carpenter and Meynell.
-It was named after Prebendary Philip Taylor, (Chaplain and Headmaster 1920s / 1930s), whose great-great-niece is a current member of our 4th form.
-This past year we have updated and renovated some of our accommodation, and we now have three kitchens and four common rooms as well as the usual studies and bedrooms.
+It was named after Prebendary Philip Taylor, (Chaplain and Headmaster 1920s / 1930s), whose great-great-niece was a member of our Fourth Form.
+This past few years we have updated and renovated some of our accommodation, and we now have three kitchens and two common rooms as well as the usual studies and bedrooms.
+Our common rooms are not age-related; we encourage all ages to mix together.
 Originally the school sanatorium, Taylor house girls are able to boast a sink in every bedroom!

 Taylor is situated on the edge of the main building at King’s.
 Our strong house system provides the best possible academic monitoring and pastoral care.
 Girls create deep bonds of friendship in this small boarding house.
 There are three common rooms and several small kitchens along with a house tuck shop which opens daily.
-Girls often have plenty of visitors in the downstairs common room, whilst the upstairs common room remains a more private area for Taylor girls.
+The girls often have plenty of visitors in their common rooms.
 Junior and Senior girls share rooms and all girls in the Upper Sixth usually have a room of their own.
 All girls in the Third, Fourth and Fifth Forms have a study area on the ground floor.
 The close proximity of these study areas to the house office ensures all girls are fully supported during evening prep.
 All day girls in the sixth form also have their own designated study area whilst all sixth form boarders have a desk area in their own rooms.

 House trips will include a variety of visits.
 Very often weekend trips are ad hoc such as visiting restaurants in the local area.
 Mrs Edwards encourages girls to host their own informal dinner parties and barbequing, as often as the weather permits, is a must!
 Regular cinema trips take place on Sundays and activities further afield suggested by the girls will take place regularly.
 Of course, we all know how girls enjoy duvet days on Sunday’s watching a good film and this is never overlooked!